-But while we wallow in petty differences in selfish
+But while we wallow in petty differences in selfich.

-But while we wallow in petty differences, in selfish lusts, in fear of losing a job, so surely will we create the Mussolini's with their warring "heilers" out to smash us up...
+But while we wallow in petty differences, in selfish lasts, in fear of losing a job, so surely will we create the Mussolini's with their warring "heilers" out to smash us up...

 What has man made of London, of Manchester, of Birmingham, of any of the cities of this country.
 Places intolerable to live in; noise-wracked shrieking, looting.
 The very earth trembling under us.
 Eyes and nose assailed on every side with sights and smells that sicken.
 And the children of the poor begat in dark fetid slums of these cities of cathedrals and gross commerce to the utter destruction of the race, for such environment spells moral death to a finer evolution.
-With the total destruction of those who have built upon such a fabric, Hitler has shown the minds of the masses are played upon.
+With the total destruction of those who have built upon such a fabric, Hitler has shown the power of bluff in his propaganda; he knows how the minds of the masses are played upon.
 These masses are ready to receive other impressions.
 This large consciousness is unfolding.
 The time is propitious to the awakening of these emotional bodies.
 Your mission is clear.-Yours faithfully,